whiskyechobravo/kerko/docs/config-params.md

     configuration parameters that are not described in this manual.
 To find those, please refer to the documentation of the relevant package.

-!!! warning "Changing the configuration can be disruptive"
+!!! warning "Changing the Kerko configuration can be disruptive"

-    Making any change to a configuration file requires that you at least restart the application afterwards for the change to become effective.
+    Making any change to a Kerko configuration file requires that you at least restart the application afterwards for the change to become effective.

     Moreover, some parameters have an effect on the structure of the cache or the search index that Kerko depends on.
 Changing this kind of parameter may